hoverboard88/scss-boilerplate/README.md

 Notice the Styleguide comment at the bottom.
 The first must be `Styleguide X.0.0` and each sub section below should be `Styleguide X.1.0`, `Styleguide X.2.0` and so on.

+This code can be in any file in the `partials` directory.

+Run `./BUILD_STYLEGUIDE` to build the styleguide.
+It's advised to move this into your task runner.

 Documentation is a little sparse.
 Read through comments in scss to get a better idea of how it works.